Garvdudy/ETL-Banking-Transactions-Combined-Pipeline-Project/README.md

 ---

+## 📝 Short Description (for README or Website)
+Data Validation & Setup SQL Script
+This script includes essential SQL queries used to verify, clean, and prepare the imported banking transactions dataset.
+It ensures table integrity, correct schema structure, and data accuracy before connecting the database to Power BI for dashboard development.

+---

 ## Website/Portfolio Description Snippet
 > Enterprise-grade, end-to-end ETL banking transactions combined pipeline project.
 I engineered the entire flow myself — from raw ingestion to curated warehouse and downstream BI visualization.
 This showcases full-stack data engineering + analytics capability in a single unified pipeline (Excel → MySQL → Power BI) with fraud-risk scoring, merchant category intelligence, and country-wise transaction segmentation — high-scale, multi-tool pipeline work that directly aligns with real banking & insurance analytics environments.